RexMohit12/QueryGen/README.md

 # QueryGen

-## Project Overview
-Our project comprises of an advanced online SQL query generator that leverages state-of-the-art machine learning techniques to simplify SQL query creation.
-We fine-tuned a pre-trained BERT model using the WikiSQL and Spider datasets for DML commands.
-Additionally, we created a custom dataset for DDL commands through web scraping (link to custom DDL dataset).
+This project comprises of an advanced online SQL query generator that leverages state-of-the-art machine learning techniques to simplify SQL query creation.
+Developed by me and my friend Aditya-Codes-247, We fine-tuned a pre-trained BERT model using the WikiSQL and Spider datasets for DML commands.
+Additionally, we created a custom dataset for DDL commands through web scraping.
 We also employed transfer learning to enhance model performance.

 ## Backend Technologies
 The backend of the project is built using the following technologies: